mkrevuelta/Sorting/README.md

 ## License

-1. The source code is distributed under an [src/LICENSE](MIT license).
+1. The source code is distributed under an [MIT license](src/LICENSE).

-2. The documentation is licensed under a [doc/LICENSE](Creative Commons Attribution 3.0 Unported License).
+2. The documentation is licensed under a [Creative Commons Attribution 3.0 Unported License](doc/LICENSE).